anirudhjak06/BookSpace/README.md

 ## An Online Book Store Project using Django

 ## Project name
-Book Space
+Book Space📚

 ## Project Idea
 An Online Book Store

 ## Problem Motivation
-The main motivation of the project is to help the poor by giving books for free.
+The main motivation of the project is to help the poor by giving books for free💰.
 The primary focus will be to help the poor, but it will also be helpful to other people as well.

 ## Problem Statement

-In these present situations, it is difficult for poor people to even afford food, thus affording money for buying books has become a big burden for their child's education!!
+In these present situations, it is difficult for poor people to even afford food, thus affording money for buying books has become a big burden for their child's education 🧑‍🎓!!

 ## Problem Solution